AlphaGit/alphas-manifesto-blog/_posts/2018/2018-05-30-preventing-an-ai-arms-race-open-research.md

   - open research
 subtitle: Secrecy is the halt of humanity's progress
 description: >-
-  AI research is advancing rapidly, and OpenAI is a response to the potential risks of some nations or corporations taking advantage.
-Recently, AI researchers have spoken up against the opacity in research journals, advocating for research and technology to benefit all humanity.
+  Advancement in AI technology should benefit all humanity.
+OpenAI's platform and boycotting of research journals support this.
 ---